 If Intelligence is Genetic, is Changing it Hopeless?

-A practical question comes to mind when reading this research: is everyone born with a certain intelligence level that can’t be changed?
+A practical question comes to mind when examining this research: is everyone born with a certain intelligence level that can’t be changed?
 Not exactly.
 This is where the magnitude of the effect becomes relevant.
 A gene being statistically associated with intelligence does not mean it is solely responsible for how well you’ll do on an IQ test.
-A lot of other things come into play, and a gene is only one.
+A lot of other factors come into play, and a gene is only one.

 Which leads to a key statistic: together, these 22 genes accounted for about 5% of the differences in intelligence scores.